(Pocket-lint) - The Xiaomi Mi 10 was the flagship phone series from Xiaomi.

 - Mi 10 Pro: 4500mAh, 50W charging

-The Mi 10 on the other hand gets a 4780mAh battery, so may actually last longer.
+The Mi 10 on the other hand gets a 4780mAh battery, so might last you a little longer.
 It's not as fast to charge, but the difference probably won't be huge.
-There's one other difference here too: the Mi 10 Pro comes with a 65W charger in the box, compared to the 30W charger in the Mi 10's box.
+There's one other difference here too: the Mi 10 Pro comes with a 65W charger in the box, compared to the 30W charger in the Mi 10's box - although this might differ depending on where you buy the phone.

 There's a pretty big difference in price between these two models, with the Mi 10 coming in at €799 and the Mi 10 Pro at €999.
 While both offer great value for money, you're getting a lot in the Mi 10 with that display and main camera - while the Mi 10 Pro will obviously offer more across the entire camera experience.

 The differences between the two phones are minor, falling into the camera, and battery and charging areas only.
 What difference will that really make?
-The Mi 10 Pro sounds like the more exciting camera offering with those telephoto options.
-It's difficult to know if the lens on the main camera or the change to the ultra-wide will actually make any difference, apart from putting bigger numbers on the specs sheet.
+The Mi 10 Pro is the more exciting camera offering with those telephoto options.
+The lens on the main camera and the change to the ultra-wide don't actually make a huge difference, apart from putting bigger numbers on the specs sheet.

 The real question will be how much you want those telephoto cameras.